asmap/asmap-website/content/about.md

 > [...]
 Unfortunately, the assumption that netgroups correspond to regions and internet providers no longer holds.
 Over the past years, IPv4 addresses have become more fluid, in the sense that they are traded between entities and resulting mapping is now in many cases near-random.
 For example, Amazon now controls many IP ranges."

 Starting with Core 20.0, you can pass an ASmap file via the `-asmap=<filepath>` option.
 Sourcing the data and generating these ASmaps require some tooling.

+Beginning with Core v31, an ASmap is embedded directly with the release binary, but the feature remains off by default.
+To enable it (as of September 2026), pass `-asmap=1` or pass an explicit filepath `-asmap=/path/to/asmap/dat`.

 ## Prior work